zanton123/PixelCuda/README.md

 ##NVIDIA Linux for Tegra

 We are presently stuck at PTX and cannot go any further with open source tools.
-NVIDIA also does not supply CUDA compiler components that run natively on Android (the toolkit contains onyl profiling and analysis tools ported to Android).
+NVIDIA also does not supply CUDA compiler components that run natively on Android (the toolkit contains only profiling and analysis tools ported to Android).
 However, there are ARM64 versions for the Tegra X1 in the Linux for Tegra Archive:

 https://developer.nvidia.com/embedded/linux-tegra-archive

-From the features Jetson TX1 R24.1 – May 2016 contains the CUDA 7.0 tools matching our CUDA installation and can be downloaded from:
+Jetson TX1 R24.1 – May 2016 contains the CUDA 7.0 tools matching our CUDA installation and can be downloaded from:

 https://developer.nvidia.com/embedded/downloads